vitaly-t/pg-promise/README.md

 ### Named Parameters

-Version 0.8.0 of the library added support for named-parameter in query formatting, with the ES6-like syntax of `${propName}`:
+Version 0.8.0 of the library added support for named parameters in query formatting, with the ES6-like syntax of `${propName}`:

 ```javascript